Meltpinkg/Force-calling-benchmark/README.md

 # Force Calling Benchmark

+We give a demo to help users for performing the regenotyping and evaluating performance.
+Here, we apply the integration VCF file from the callsets of HG002, HG003, and HG004 (all from GiaB Ashkenazim Trio) as the cohort-level SV target, then an HG002 alignments are selected to complete regenotyping under the SV target mentioned before.
-This benchmark of force calling module in cuteSV is based on PacBio HiFi long-read sequencing of the Ashkenazim son HG002/NA24385.
-The following procedures show the steps of applying cuteSV and reproducing the benchmark results.
+The following procedures show the steps of applying regenotyping and reproducing the benchmark results.

 # Get tools